New President Con Kelly

-The key to success is to ensure we in Rotary continue to enjoy our Rotary as well as building on our community, youth and international work.
+It is also important to ensure that we in Rotary continue to enjoy our Rotary as well as building on our community, youth and international work.

 Founded in 1981 Oldham Metro Rotary Club and its members have been actively engaging with the local and wider community since then – living out Rotary’s Motto of Service above Self.

-This year we have teamed up with the West Oldham Collaborative to promote a Spelling Bee in its primary schools - the finals of which will be held in the Council Chamber on 26th May 2016.
+In 2016 we teamed up with the West Oldham Schools Collaborative to promote a Spelling Bee in its primary schools - the 2017 finals of which were held in the Council Chamber on 27th June 2017.

-Overleaf we have added more about the Club and feature a number of these projects including The Oldham Primary Schools Choral Speaking Festival, the Saddleworth Show which is our main fundraiser – to be held this year on Sunday 26th June - and Coram Life Education Centres NW (CLE) whose annual visit to many schools in the Oldham area will be in the forthcoming Summer Term.
+Below we have added more about the Club and feature a number of these projects including The Oldham Primary Schools Choral Speaking Festival, the Saddleworth Show which is our main fundraiser – to be held this year on Sunday 2nd July - and Coram Life Education Centres NW (CLE) whose annual visit to many schools in the Oldham area are in the Summer and Autumn Terms.

 Rotary Club of Oldham Metro